hasibul9303/test/README.md

 ## Make a Pull Request
 You will now see a **Compare and Pull Request** button in the repository.
 Click it.
-Add a appropriate message and send a Pull Reques
+Add a appropriate message and send a Pull Request

 ### Now you have successfully contributed in this repository!!
 I will verify your changes and will **Merge** it in my repository soon.